vaningenlab/vaningenlab.github.io/_pages/publications.md

 * **Weak coupling between magnetically inequivalent spins**
 U.B.
 Le Paige, B. Smits,P. 't Hart,F. Lefeber, N.I.
 Martin, H. van Ingen (2017).
 J Magn Reson.
 As it turns out, our group has spent considerable time on analyzing the effects of strong coupling in NMR experiments and spectra.
-Strong coupling occurs when the J-coupling is small compared to the frequency separation and is probably best known for the roofing effect in AB-type spectra.
+Strong coupling occurs when the J-coupling is large compared to the frequency separation and is probably best known for the roofing effect in AB-type spectra.
 While strong coupling has been studied intensively since the late 50’s, there are still fundamental and new aspects to be discovered in this fascinating corner of spectroscopy.
 In this case, we discovered a case where chemically equivalent nuclei are in fact weakly coupled, resulting a very peculiar spectrum that can be seen as both deceptively complicated or deceptively simple.
 [Read the paper](https://www.sciencedirect.com/science/article/pii/S1090780717300885)